By Bianca Mendez

 I used to be a professor at a business school.
 I taught Organizational Behavior (workplace psychology).
 I LOVED teaching, but I haaaaated conducting research (which is like 80% of a professor’s job).
 One day I just couldn’t take it anymore.
 Something in me just broke.
 I had a very public breakdown in the middle of a crowded Starbucks.
 (I know.
 Sexy.)
 I was mortified, but it’s exactly what I needed to let go of that old career path and move onto a new one.
 Now I help other people do the same — to figure out what they want and get the hell out of Dodge when they just can’t take it anymore.

-Tell us about your book.
-What made you want to write this?
+Tell us about your books.
+What made you want to write them?

 My book, Careergasm, is basically a love letter to anyone who feels trapped in a job they hate.
 I dedicated it to everyone who dreads Monday morning.
 I’m all about freedom and what I really wanted to do with Careergasm was to help other people be free.
 But it’s hard to feel free when you’re stuck in a shit job and you don’t really know what you want to do instead.
 So helping people to feel free really meant helping them to figure out what they want.
 It’s really hard to quit your job if you don’t know what you’re moving towards.
 So in Careergasm I tell a lot of stories — my own, and lots from my clients — about how to figure out what you want and how to get out of your own way.